runfalk/certbot-dns-loopia/README.md

 ### Loopia API user

-The plugin requires the following permissions enabled for your Loopia API user:
+The plugin requires a Loopia API user with the following permissions:

 - `addZoneRecord`
 - `getZoneRecords`